Volatility

 How to Recognize Volatility Without Confusing It With Adjacent Concepts

 The clearest way to recognize volatility is to focus on variability rather than trend.
-A market can rally sharply and still be volatile, just as it can decline in a relatively orderly way without showing exceptional movement instability.
+A market can rally sharply and still be volatile, just as it can decline in a relatively orderly way without showing exceptional instability.
 Volatility describes how the path behaves, not whether the path ends higher or lower.

 That broader recognition prevents confusion with systemic stress.
 A volatile market may still be functioning normally in liquidity, credit transmission, and price discovery.
 Elevated variability can be serious, but on its own it does not prove contagion, solvency pressure, or breakdown in market structure.